LucilaAldana/marketing-campaign-optimization-bike-sales/README.md

 This analysis simulates a real-world marketing optimization scenario where customer segmentation is leveraged to improve acquisition efficiency and strategic decision-making.

-Tools Used: Excel / Data Visualization / Segmentation Analysis / Cross-variable Analysis
+Tools Used: Excel / Generative AI / Data Visualization / Segmentation Analysis / Cross-variable Analysis